tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 ### 3.4 How to install the python app as a Linux service

-Th installation procedure is identical as in the origanal version op the 'p1-meter' of [Mosibi](https://github.com/Mosibi/p1-smartmeter).
+Th installation procedure is identical as in the origanal version of the 'p1-meter' of [Mosibi](https://github.com/Mosibi/p1-smartmeter).
 First we need to install the Python dependencies, next we install it as a service.

 ```
 # Install the Python app as a Linux service